secretGeek/til/writing/amateur_mistakes.md

 ## Table of Contents (ToC)

- * when writing/revising you may need to refer to an outline of the book that has every possible level of heading (e.g. heading 1-6) but the needs of your reader are not the same as the needs of a writer/editor, in particular:
+ * when writing/revising you may need to refer to a detailed outline of the book that has every possible level of heading (e.g. heading 1-6) but the needs of your reader are not the same as the needs of a writer/editor, in particular:
    * Fiction: usually no TOC
    * Non-Fiction: Ideally a single page, only chapter headings.
 If it must be more than one page then you have "contents at a glance" and the more detailed contents.
 Review similar professional books as a grounding device.
  * Don't use a line of dots to link chapter title and page number (this is the default in word) - increase leading (line-height) instead.